Carbon Monoxide Alert

 Although carbon monoxide poisoning can almost always be prevented, every year, about 450 people in the United States die as a result of accidental, non-fire related exposure to this toxic gas.
 Each year nearly 20,000 people across the United States require emergency medical care for non-fatal carbon monoxide poisoning.

-From 2005 to 2011 there were 36 unintentional, non-fire-related deaths from carbon monoxide (CO) poisoning in Kansas.
+In Kansas over 500 people have been hospitalized and 4 people have died from CO poisoning over the past 10 years.
 Men are four times more likely to be poisoned by CO due to risks taken when working in enclosed areas were internal combustion engines or improperly vented heating devices are operated.

 Exposure and Risk: